perriestudios/perriestudios.github.io_old/docs/index.markdown

 Hello there!
 Welcome to my personal website.
 I am an electronics engineer interested in all things electronics from high level circuit design to nanoscale device modelling.
 Besides electronics, I am interested in startups, product development, cricket and comedy.
 I am also interested in tech in general and regularly explore other domains to enrich my thoughts and also derive ideas and inputs from those areas.

+I started this blog mainly to log all my experience and ideas.
+I am a huge fan of Bunnie Huang and his work.
+He has a blog called [bunnie:studios](https://www.bunniestudios.com/blog/) which is why I named my blog perrie:studios.
+Perrie was derived from my nickname 'Perry the Platypus' aka Agent P.

 ## My Principles

 Here are the top 10 principles I consider the most important.
 I try my best to apply these to my daily life and become a better person.
 The order in which they are listed is immaterial as I feel irrespective of what number they are assigned on this page, each principle is as valuable to the development of an individual's character as the other.